by Guest Blogger … Carole Ann Moleti

 So what should you drink while kayaking?
 Sports beverages are an option to replace electrolytes lost by perspiration.
 But they contain sugar and chemicals you don’t need and have no nutritional value.

 Snacks that contain some salt and carbohydrates: pretzels, trail mix, nuts, peanut butter (the tiny institutional packets are light and easy to eat with the tip of your tongue), granola or energy bars are a better option, washed down with plain water.
 Allow at least one liter per person for a full day trip in mid-summer.

 Energy drinks, most sodas, coffee and many teas are loaded with caffeine which can also act as a diuretic when consumed in large amounts.
-Take a look at this chart which lists amount of caffeine in your favorites.

 Illegal drugs are, well, illegal.
 Check with a pharmacist to be sure prescription or over the counter medications for colds, allergies, or aches and pains do not cause drowsiness and are not affected by increased exposure to heat and sunlight.

 Always remember to pack out what you carry in.
 Fish, sea mammals, birds, and other creatures will investigate and ingest anything that seems interesting, sometimes becoming entangled, poisoned, or obstructed.
 I’ve found cans on the beach at low tide filled with mud and dead fish and crabs trapped inside.
 Pick up bottles, cans and other debris to keep the settings you visit pristine and safe for wildlife.
 Hats, sunscreen, and insect repellant are important too, but that’s the topic of another article.